Years later, if you had asked Robbie exactly when it was that he decided to eat the elephant, he would have had trouble coming up with the answer.

-Eating an elephant - an entire elephant - became an obsession.
-All of his activities began to focus, with laserlike precision, on the end of obtaining and consuming an elephant... no matter the cost.
+The idea of eating an elephant - an entire elephant - became an obsession, then grew to a compulsion.
+All of his activities began to focus, with laserlike precision, on the end of obtaining and consuming an elephant, no matter the cost.

 How do you eat an elephant?
 Robbie knew the answer to that one: One bite at a time.
 Years ago, he had read a story about a guy who had eaten an entire pickup truck, consuming the vehicle in tiny pieces every day over the course of several years.
 By God, he would do the same thing!
 And an elephant, he thought, would surely be more tasty than a Ford F-150.